CAT76b/CASM-langage/README.md

 ## STATUT
 - All parts of the projet (the compiler, the dump, the virtual machine and the emulator) work.
 - The VM isn't actualised
+- WARNING!!!
+You must compile sources to use casm